-Further details on all aspects of the recommended LWO, along with documentation of the development process, are included in the Subcommittee report, the ordinance, which are attached to this memo.
+Further details on all aspects of the recommended LWO, along with documentation of the development process, are included in the Subcommittee report, the proposed ordinance, and a proposed administrative memo, which are attached to this memo.

 FISCAL IMPACT:

 The total estimated cost of the living wage pilot program is \$4.2 million, which is based on data provided by the work group survey.
 Because this is an estimate, County staff will report annually to the Board on the actual costs of the LWO.